duhnnie/iPodJS/README.md

 ![alt text](screenshots/ipodjs.jpg "iPodJS")

-A Javascript iPod, have fun with it!
+A Javascript iPod with no dependencies, have fun with it!

 ## Demo